Making your campaign visible: organic reach

 So instead, the supermarket might use a secret combination of factors, different every day, or even every hour, to encourage usage and maintain interest in the promotion.

-There are several factors related to content which feed into the algorithms used by different social platforms:
+There are several factors related to content which feed into the algorithms used by different social platforms such as the following:

 - Recency of publishing, editing, or commenting.